Dialogs inform users about a task and can contain critical information, require decisions, or involve multiple tasks.

 }

-A dialog can span the entire viewport by setting the type
+A dialog can span the entire viewport by setting the type to "full-page".

 import { AppBar } from "@react-md/core/app-bar/AppBar";